TSE:XIU

 iShares S&P/TSX 60 Index ETF is a Canadian stock, trading under the symbol XIU.TO (previously XIU-T on Stockchase) on the Toronto Stock Exchange (XIU-CT).
 It is usually referred to as TSX:XIU or XIU.TO

-In the last year, 2 stock analysts published opinions about XIU.TO (previously XIU-T on Stockchase).
-2 analysts recommended to BUY the stock.
-0 analysts recommended to SELL the stock.
-The latest stock analyst recommendation is .
+In the last year, 2 stock analysts issued a Buy, Sell, or Hold rating on XIU.TO (previously XIU-T on Stockchase).
+2 analysts recommended to BUY and 0 analysts recommended to SELL the stock.
+The latest stock analyst rating is .
 Read the latest stock experts' ratings for iShares S&P/TSX 60 Index ETF.

 iShares S&P/TSX 60 Index ETF was recommended as a Top Pick by Larry Berman CFA, CMT, CTA on 2020-04-02.
 Read the latest stock experts ratings for iShares S&P/TSX 60 Index ETF.

-2 stock analysts on Stockchase covered iShares S&P/TSX 60 Index ETF in the last year.
-It is a trending stock that is worth watching.
+iShares S&P/TSX 60 Index ETF is followed by 234 investors on Stockchase and is a trending stock that is worth watching.

 Great long-term holding and a way to defer taxable gains.